mukealicious/Jekyll-for-Designers/README.md

 ##Usage
 This particular Jekyll base is intended to be used with Heroku.
 It uses [Matthew Manning's Ruby Jekyll Buildpack](https://github.com/mattmanning/heroku-buildpack-ruby-jekyll).
 Also, Compass and Sass are included to make things a little bit easier.

-After forking head to the local project direcotry on your machine in terminal and run
+After forking head to the local project directory on your machine in terminal and run

 ```bundle install```